vishaltak/gitlab-development-kit/README.md

   of Docker or other containerization tools.
 - For users that run non-Linux operating systems, running Docker or other containerization tools have their own set of hardware requirements which could be another blocker.
-- However, we do have [GDK In A Box](doc/gdk_in_a_box.md), a preconfigured virtual machine you can download and boot to instantly start developing.

 ## Getting help